jungbomp/PlaceSearch/README.md

 # Place Search

-This is practice to create a webapp witn Ajax, PHP, Node.js.
+This is practice to create a webapp witn Ajax, PHP, Node.js, Vanilla Javascript and libries.
 In addition, this implements IOS app.

 ## Description